Paranormal Activity - The Marked Ones (15)

 The Marked Ones isn't a great film but it does have some good scenes and if you've seen the other 4 movies then you'll get a kick out of the references and cameo characters that pop up.
 It looks like the box office is diminishing for the Paranormal Activity series (part 4 only made 1/2 as much cash as the first one) but as The Marked Ones only costs $5 million to make, even an ok $34 million return in the first week shows that it's still delivering positive returns.

 "that's going to sting a bit"

-As a Christian, the Paranormal Activity films - along with others that depict demonic forces are interesting but this series stands apart (as yet) in that they haven't gone for any real counterbalancing force of good / God.
-It would be interesting to see some how the baddie forces here would hold up in the face of an agent of the Almighty - as another 'found footage' horror movie 'The Last Exorcism' stated “If you are a Christian and you believe in God, then you have to believe also in demons...”
+The Paranormal Activity films are different to others that depict demonic forces as they haven't gone for any real counterbalancing force of good / God.
+It would be interesting to see somehow the baddie forces here would hold up in the face of an agent of the Almighty - as another 'found footage' horror movie 'The Last Exorcism' stated “If you believe in God, then you have to believe also in demons...”

 Out of a potential 5 you have to go with a Darkmatters:

 (3.5 - better than pt 4 / not as good as pt 3)...

 Awesomeness ööö – even maniac witches fall when shotgunned!

 Horror ööö – tries for horror, some of it works